Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 Of course, some club leaders hear “autonomy” and immediately picture chaos.
 The dojo has always been a place where sensei-knows-best, and loosening that grip can feel like inviting trouble.
 The fear is that if we let students have too much say, half the group will be improvising drills, the basics will start slipping through the cracks, and Brian will be pitching “extreme suburi” with a shinai taped to each hand.

-Competence, at its core, is about giving students a real sense that their effort is leading somewhere, even if the finish line is still a long way off.
+Competence is essentially about giving our students a sense that their effort is leading somewhere (even if the finish line is still a long way off).

 It’s a bit like planting a seed under heavy soil.
 You water it.
 You tend it.
 You hope.